chibuikeeugene/kitchenware_classification_xception_model/README.md

 # KITCHEN WARE CLASSIFICATION

-A machine learning program that classifies correctly kitchen utensils within the kitchen using machine aided assistance(computer vision) for a disabled/non disabled entity.
+A machine learning program api that classifies correctly kitchen utensils within the kitchen using machine aided assistance(computer vision) for a disabled/non disabled entity.
 This program uses a **neural network algorithm** to detect kitchen utensils.

 ## Data set and its description